-It can be used configure the Print Server for your Network environment, even if the Print Server does not have a valid IP address.
+It can be used configure the Wireless Print Server for your Network environment, even if the Print Server does not have a valid IP address.

 - 1. Insert the supplied CD-ROM into your drive.
-If the setup program does not start automatically, run SETUP.exe in the root folder. - 2.
+If the setup program does not start automatically, run AutoRun.exe in the root folder. - 2.
 On the first screen, shown below, click Setup Wizard.

-Figure 3: Print Server Screen
+Figure 2: Wireless Print Server Screen

-- 3. Click Next on the first screen of the Wizard, to view a list of Print Servers on your LAN. - 4.
-Select your new Print Server, then click Next to continue. - 5.
-Enter the required data on the following screen. - Name of the Print Server can be changed if you wish. - Comment is optional. - Select or enter the Workgroup name for this Print Server. - 6.
+- 3. Click Next on the first screen of the Wizard, to view a list of Wireless Print Servers on your LAN. - 4.
+Select your new Wireless Print Server, then click Next to continue. - 5.
+Enter the required data on the following screen. - Name of the Print Server can be changed if you wish. - Comment is optional. - Select or enter the Workgroup name for this Wireless Print Server. - 6.
 Click Next to configure the TCP/IP Screen: - Select Obtain IP Address automatically if your LAN has a DHCP Server, otherwise select Fixed IP Address. - For Fixed IP Address, enter an unused address from the range used on your LAN, or click the Suggest New Values Button.
 Use the same Network Mask and Gateway as PCs on your LAN. - 7.
-Click Finish to save the data to the Print Server.
+On the Wireless Screens, the settings should be set to match your other Wireless Stations.
+For details about each setting, refer to the following section Wireless Configuration. - 8.
+Click Finish to save the data to the Wireless Print Server.